kathirvel2020/cookbook-lamp-server/README.md

 # lamp-server-cookbook

-Basic Linux-Apache-MySQL-PHP server setup.
+Basic LAMP server setup.

-Sets up our server to run a standard LAMP stack setup.
+Sets up our server to run a standard Linux + Apache + MariaDB + PHP stack setup.
+Also installs ruby and node as we use these in our asset building.

 ## Supported Platforms

 * RHEL/Fedora/CentOS
 * Debian/Ubuntu

+## Description

+This will install the following:

+* Apache 2 (2.4 or 2.2 depending on OS)
+* PHP 5.6.22
+* MariaDB 10.0
+* Ruby 2.3.0
+* Node 4.4.5

+It will also create a `www` user and `staff` group to run Apache as, to be consistent across platforms for deployment.
+It is strongly recommended that you deploy to this server using a user in the `staff` group, for permissions to be consistent.

 ## Attributes